Britain's FTSE retreats from 2-week high, miners weigh

 By Kit Rees and Atul Prakash

-LONDON, May 18 (Reuters) - Britain’s top share index slipped from a two-week high on Wednesday as luxury goods firm Burberry fell after a slump in its profits and miners tracked weaker metals prices.
+LONDON, May 18 (Reuters) - Britain’s top share index slipped from a two-week high on Wednesday, with luxury goods firm Burberry falling after a slump in its profits, and miners tracking weaker metals prices.

-The blue-chip FTSE 100 index was down 0.2 percent at 6,153.90 points by 1453 GMT after rising on Tuesday to its highest level since May 3.
-The benchmark index is down 1.4 percent so far this year.
+The blue-chip FTSE 100 index was down 0.5 percent at 6,135.47 points by 1056 GMT after rising to its highest level since May 3 on Tuesday.
+The benchmark index is down 1.7 percent so far this year.

-Burberry dropped 2.3 percent after saying it would overhaul its retail operations and simplify its product range, as its full-year profit slipped 10 percent.
+Burberry dropped over 5 percent after saying it would overhaul its retail operations and simplify its product range, as its full-year profit fell 10 percent.

 The group also said it expected the market to remain challenging this year, meaning profit is likely to come in towards the bottom of market forecasts.